-Cold Pressed Flax Seed Oil is the richest plant source of omega-3fatty acids, protein, fiber, antioxidants magnesium, Vitamin B and copper.
-Flax seed oil benefits have been associated with decreasing inflammation, enhancing hair growth and also improving brain and heart function.
+Cold Pressed Flax Seed Oil is the richest plant source of omega-3 fatty acids, protein, fiber, antioxidants magnesium, Vitamin B and copper.
+The oils benefits have been associated with decreasing inflammation, enhancing hair growth and also improving brain and heart function.

-Flax seed oil is made from pressing flax seed in cold press machine.
-The pressure exerted by the machine extracts the oil from flax seeds.
+The oil is made from pressing linseed in cold press machine.
+The pressure exerted by the machine extracts the oil from the seeds.
 The oil extracted is 100% pure, natural and can be ingested.
 No bleach or chemicals have been added to this product.

 It has a limited shelf life of 6 months.
 Once opened be sure to refrigerate it to extend shelf life and prevent it from going rancid.

 Quick Facts About Cold Pressed Flax Seed Oil

 Boosts Heart Health – Cold Pressed Flax seed oil is rich in alpha-linolenic acid like that may aid in treating heart disease.